nbr23/allo-wed/README.md

 A simple Go utility to check if phone calls to extensions are allowed based on timezone and time restrictions.

+This tool is part of the [telefonefix](https://wip.tf/posts/telefonefix/) project.

 ## Usage

 ```bash